 For stellar sex in a hurry, pull on a skirt and find a deserted staircase, suggests Sex for Busy People and The Field Guide to F*cking author Emily Dubberley.
 If you’re shorter than your guy, stand a step or two above him.
 Face him or turn toward the railing so he can enter you from behind.
 (Hint: Grip the rail for leverage—and don’t lean over too far!)

 10. Try a New Rhythm Method

 Majorly elevate your odds of climaxing during sex with the Coital Alignment Technique, says Dubberley.
 Have your partner lie on top of you, with his pelvis directly over yours.
 Wrap your legs around his thighs and rock together gently.
 Push up and forward so that your clitoris makes contact with the base of his penis.
-Patience is key: Find your rhythm and stick to it until you orgasm.
+Patience is key: Find your rhythm, like you’re doing voluntary natural insemination, and stick to it until you orgasm.

 - Qualities That Makes a Good Latex Clothing - January 7, 2019